Are you on the mochi train?

 - With a knife or cookie cutter dusted with cornstarch, cut the mochi into your desired shapes, applying more cornstarch to the exposed sides.

 - After creating the shapes, place the mochi in a strainer and shake to remove all of the excess cornstarch.

 - The mochi is ready to serve immediately.
-For storage, place the mochi in a single layer in an airtight container in the refrigerator for up to 3 days.
+It is best eaten the day of making.
+For short-term storage, store the mochi in a single layer in an airtight container at room temperature for one day.